 The design of our farm has been strongly influenced by the principles of Permaculture, and by the work of Robert A. de J. Hart.
 We are producing food for our CSA using traditional organic and biodynamic farming methods in combination with vegetable mandala gardens set amongst a forest garden design.

-Our farming methods are centered around building the life of the soil – which we are doing through a combination of Biodynamics, Composts, Green Manures, Chicken and Sheep.
+Our farming methods are centered around building the life of the soil – which we are doing through a combination of Green Manures, Biodynamics, Composts and Chickens.

 Established September 2011.

-Located near Gunnamatta Beach on the Mornington Peninsula, Transition Farm specialises in growing over 150 varieties of tasty, seasonal vegetables and fruit using biodynamic and organic farming practices.
+Located near Gunnamatta Beach on the Mornington Peninsula, Transition Farm specialises in growing over 200 varieties of tasty, seasonal vegetables using biodynamic and organic farming practices.

 Our farm fresh produce is supplied to local families in a weekly box based on a Community Supported Agriculture (CSA) model.
 We start our growing cycles from seed and all produce is harvested within 24 hours of farm pick-up.
 CSA members receive weekly crop updates with farm news and recipes ideas.